dBrowser/dbrowser/README.md

 ### Environment Variables
 - `DEBUG` - Which log systems to output?
 A comma separated string.
 Can be `dbrowser`, `dwebx`, `bittorrent-dht`, `dns-discovery`, `ddatabase-protocol`.
 Specific `*` for all.
-- `DBROWSERX_OPEN_URL`: Open the given URL on load, rather than the previous session or default tab.
+- `dBrowser_OPEN_URL`: Open the given URL on load, rather than the previous session or default tab.
-- `DBROWSERX_USER_DATA_PATH`: Override the user-data path, therefore, c hanging where data is read/written.
+- `dBrowser_USER_DATA_PATH`: Override the user-data path, therefore, c hanging where data is read/written.
 Useful for testing.
 For default value, see `userData` in the [Electron Docs](https://electron.atom.io/docs/api/app/#appgetpathname).
 - `DBROWERX_DWEBX_QUOTA_DEFAULT_BYTES_ALLOWED`: Override the default max-quote for bytes allowed to be written by a dWebx site.
 Useful for testing.
 Default value is `500mb`.
 This can be a Number or a String.
 Check [bytes.parse](https://github.com/visionmedia/bytes.js/tree/a4b9af2bf289175f12b3538eb172f2489844b1ec#bytesparsestringnumber-value-numbernull) for supported units and abbreviations.

 ## Disclosure of Security Risks